locborgtus/mic/course/2_c/5_while_loops.md

 **Homework:**

-Ask the user to input 2 numbers, X and Y. Use these two numbers to create a 2D grid of the letter 'O'.
+Ask the user to input 2 numbers, X and Y (row and column).
+Use these two numbers to create a 2D grid of the letter 'O'.
 Make sure to keep asking the user for numbers until they are valid.
 Hint: scanf will return a 1 if it succeeds, not 1 if it fails.